Best Oatmeal Cookies

 Sometimes you just need the comforting nostalgia of a chewy oatmeal cookie.
 With hints of cinnamon and vanilla, these oatmeal cookies will soon become your go-to recipe.

 These Oatmeal Cookies have crispy edges and soft and chewy centers.
-They’re made with simple ingredients and don’t require any chilling.
+They’re made with simple ingredients and don’t need to be chilled.
 Add your favorite mix-ins to make them your own.

 stack of 5 oatmeal cookies with chocolate chips